vegaprotocol/documentation/docs/concepts/liquidity/providers.md

 * Proposed liquidity fee level
 * A set of liquidity buy and sell orders

-**Liquidity providers will need to actively manage their commitment.** Amending and cancelling commitments is possible, but only if the market can function without that liquidity commitment by meeting its target stake.
-It is not possible to cancel the individual limit orders that are created from a liquidity commitment.
+**Liquidity providers will need to actively manage their commitment.** Reducing and cancelling commitments is possible, but only if the market can function without that liquidity commitment by meeting its target stake.
+It is always possible to increase the commitment or change the liquidity fee bid.
+It is not possible to cancel the individual limit orders that are created from a liquidity commitment but it is always possible to change the "shape" i.e. the [reference, offset, proportion] lists for each book side that form part of the liquidity provision order.

 ### Liquidity commitment order type
 In essence, liquidity commitment orders are sets of pegged orders grouped by order book size, with a proportion set for each order within the order 'shape'.
-The overall volume depends on the remaining liquidity obligation, the mid-price, and the risk model parameters, but the sizes of orders relative to each other can still be controlled.
+The overall volume that Vega will imply and automatically place on the order book from this depends on the remaining liquidity obligation, the best bid / ask prices, the price monitoring bounds, and the risk model parameters, but the reference, offsets and proportion at the reference / offset can always be amended.

-Those orders use a special batch order type that automatically updates price and size as needed to meet the commitment, and automatically refreshes its volume after trading to ensure continuous liquidity provision.
+Those orders use a special order type that automatically updates price and size as needed to meet the commitment, and automatically refreshes its volume after trading to ensure continuous liquidity provision.

 A liquidity commitment order type has a specific set of features that set it apart from a standard order:
-* *Submitted as a batch order*: A liquidity commitment order allows simultaneously specifying multiple orders in one message/transaction
+* *Submitted as a special transaction*: A liquidity commitment order allows simultaneously specifying multiple orders in one message/transaction
-* *Sits on the order book*: The orders are always priced limit orders that sit on the order book, and do not trade on entry
+* *Sits on the order book*: The orders are always priced limit orders that sit on the order book (unless the market is in auction), and do not trade on entry
 * *Returns to the order book after being filled*: The order is always refreshed after it trades, based on the above requirements so that the full commitment is always supplied

 ### Submit liquidity commitment